andrewng2k/pynosleep/README.md

-# nosleep-recommend
+# pynosleep

-## What is nosleep-recommend?
+## What is pynosleep?
-Its name tells everything.
 A python3 script used to recommend 5 (default) hot posts on www.reddit.com/r/nosleep.

 ## How to run?